Search waiting | Matsusada Precision

 Power Factor

-Power factor is the ratio of apparent power to active power.
+Power factor is the ratio of active power to apparent power.
 In the case of a power supply with capacitive input, the power factor is normally approximately 0.6.
 A power supply with PFC (Power Factor Correction) is approximately 0.9.

 Power factor =